laufergall/webscraping_workshop/workshop/task_02/task_02.md

 docker-compose up
 ```

-You'll see many logs with all that is going on, coloured depending on the container.
+You'll see many logs with all that is going on, colored depending on the container.
 When the scrapy job is finished, you will see: `scrapy exited with code 0`.
 Nice!
 The data has been scraped.
 Let us check it in next step.

 &#8594; On another terminal, **verify that the two other containers are up** by: